-- 5.1 As detailed in the report approval is sought to commit a further £10,000 to this project to specifically fund the development of the legal framework of the two companies and allow a contingency of approximately £5,000 to enable the funding of further limited work without recourse to Committee but with the express approval of the Chairman of Housing and Community Services Committee. - 5.2 The largest additional cost in the new arrangement is likely to be the need to upgrade control room equipment around the County in order to ensure that it is compatible with the other consortium member systems.
+- 5.1 There are no additional financial implications at this stage and there is still some capacity in the initial working budget of £10,000 approved in September 2011.
+However there will be some set up costs in relation to external legal advice on the form of the companies and in their operation.
+Although at this stage it is not envisaged that the consortium will directly employ staff there will be some operational costs in the new company arrangements.
+It is also envisaged though that these would be significantly outweighed by costs savings and by the income generated by new business in the private sector. - 5.2 The largest additional cost in the new arrangement is likely to be the need to upgrade control room equipment around the County in order to ensure that it is compatible with the other consortium member systems.
 The cost of this could be in the region of £250,000 for the whole consortium.
 The business case of how this investment could be recouped and over what timeframe is the next stage in the process. - 5.3 The County Council currently fund alarm monitoring at a price of upto £2.60 per week per existing client (equipment is funded separately).
 The equivalent self funders currently pay £3.00 per week.
 The business case to be formulated needs to evidence how these prices can be cut substantially by the consortium arrangement through improved efficiencies.